 Who is talking about your research?
-Altmetrics, or alternative metrics, involves new ways to measure the impact of a scientific work.
+Altmetrics, or alternative metrics, involves new ways to measure the attention that a scientific work receives.

 A commonly used method to measure the impact of a published article is to find out how many times it has been cited in other publications.

-Citation analysis, however, measures only the impact of the work within the scientific world.
+Citation analysis, however, measures only the impact of the work within the scientific community.
 In addition, it is a slow method; it depends on other researchers to find the cited article, to react on the findings in it, to write a scientific article where they cite it, and getting the new article published.
 This can take years.

 Altmetrics measures other signs that the work has been noted, for example:

 - Mentions or comments in other media as news articles, blog posts, Facebook comments, tweets, discussion fora for researchers, Wikipedia or authority decisions.
 What do researchers, but also other interested people, practicians or opinion leaders, think about the publication?